Japanese Liberalization and Mirroring Heterosexual Tropes in the Yuri genre

 - One-Gender Race: There are no or very few boys alive.
 Maybe they never were?
 Maybe they died out?
 Doesn't matter.
 If there's no boys, naturally it's okay for girls to love and be in relationships with each other!
 It's probably a Feminist Fantasy by now!

 Special TolerancesOf course, these all pale in comparison to Japan's own culturally built-in tolerances for girl-girl relationships - the Romantic Two-Girl Friendship.
 This social institution says it's natural and allowable for girls to have "special" romantic relationships growing up, provided they don't get sexual, as long as they go back to Just Friends by adulthood.
-This is allowed is partially due to gender roles - specifically that girls aren't naturally experienced with romance or sexuality - thus, it's okay if they "practice" being in a relationship so they're better prepared for their heterosexual dating future.
+This is allowed in particular due to gender roles - specifically that girls aren't naturally experienced with romance or sexuality - thus, it's okay if they "practice" being in a relationship so they're better prepared for their heterosexual dating future.
+It is also encouraged because a "special" (read: fake) relationship between girls is better than allowing heterosexual dating to commence before parental approval.
 It's also common to have a girl-girl couple push the boundaries of this tolerant allowance.
 Maybe they've already had sex.
 Maybe they kiss a lot.
 Maybe they've admited to each other that they're lesbian or bisexual.
 How can the author reel back the often-adverse Japanese populace?
 Simple, a Pinky Swear.
 Japanese characters generally know what Japanese people are told they're supposed to do by society (See Preface).
 So the characters are written to make a Pinky Swear promise that despite loving each other and wanting to continue their relationship, they'll sink their own ship when they become adults.
 This deadline for this is usually high school (or sometimes college) graduation.
 These promises become even more poignant within the Traditional Formula.
 Many of the girls-only Elaborate University High boarding academies prominent in traditional yuri are essentially Rich People housewife incubators for ojous that have marriages lined up after graduation.

 EndingsThe downer ending is common for Traditional Formula yuri.
 Because of the deadline on socially-acceptable yuri (See previous section), either the couple ends it themselves or The Powers That Be generally decide to end it for them in more tragic means.
 Ensuing drama from couples that refuse to separate often results in forced outing, forced separation by parents, guardians, or overseers, and often death of one or both partners.
 Sometimes both partners make a Suicide Pact because they'd rather be Together in Death than torn apart.
-Sometimes, to preserve her or both their lives, one of the partners will coldly sever the relationship that her dying anyway.
+Sometimes, to preserve their or both their lives, one of the partners will coldly sever the relationship that eventually results in one or both ending their lives.
 Other times, a partner will kill herself so hopefully her partner can find happiness in the future.
 Regardless, there's a lot of The Mourning After that can be found.
 The pervasiveness of death or separation before allowing a happy same-gender relationship speaks to just how virulent Japan's homophobia can be, has been, and sometimes still is.
 However, things are changing, and more and more same-gender relationships in Japanese Media are given Happily Ever After.
 It's important to note that the fates of these characters are indicative of the Japanese populace's acceptance of Queer Romance, so we should watch closely in the future to see how things progress.

 open/close all folders